The Man from Cocody

-Man from Cocody (French: Le gentleman de Cocody) is a French adventure film from 1965 set in Cocody, Ivory Coast.
-It was directed by Christian-Jaque, written by Christian-Jaque, Claude Rank, Jean Ferry and Jacques Emmanuel, starring Jean Marais.
-The film was known under the titles: Ivory Coast Adventure (USA), Donne, mitra e diamanti (Italy), Pulverfass und Diamanten (Germany).
+The Man from Cocody (French: Le gentleman de Cocody) is a 1965 French-Italian adventure film from 1965 It was directed by Christian-Jaque and starring Jean Marais, Liselotte Pulver and Philippe Clay.
+The screenplay was written by Christian-Jaque, Claude Rank, Jean Ferry and Jacques Emmanuel.
+It is set in Cocody on the Ivory Coast, where location shooting took place.

+Synopsis

+Two rival gangs are hunting in the jungle of West Africa for a crashed plane filled with diamonds.